eilyat/PE5/content/work/COVID.md

 weight: 1
 ---

-We assisted with assessment of the impact of COVID-19 on demand for a range of services.
+We assisted with assessments of the impact of COVID-19 on demand for a range of services.

 # Recent work: